-A pension scheme can borrow by way of a commercial mortgage to assist in the purchase and/or development of a property...
+A SIPP or SSAS can borrow by way of a commercial mortgage to assist in the purchase and/or development of a commercial property.

-Borrowing must not exceed 50% of the net market value of the scheme's assets at the date of the mortgage advance and can only be secured against the property being purchased and, where necessary, any of the scheme's current assets.
+However borrowing must not exceed 50% of the net market value of the scheme's assets at the date of the mortgage advance.
+It can only be secured against the property being purchased and, where necessary, any of the scheme's current assets.
 Any existing borrowing has to be taken into account when calculating the 50% limit.
 This limit still applies where VAT is payable on the purchase price.

 There are several costs that need to be taken into account...

 With effect from April 2018 it is only possible to let out commercial properties that meet the minimum energy efficiency standards.
 An Energy Performance Certificate (EPC) will be issued.

 Business premises that do not reach the minimum energy efficiency standards, will be unable to let out their premises; the lowest acceptable rating is E. Commercial properties currently on F or G ratings, and some properties currently on E ratings, will need to take steps to improve their energy efficiency.
 From 1 April 2023, the minimum energy efficiency standards will be extended to cover all leases including where a lease is already in place.